The health insurance system in Germany

 - employee sick note

-- Statutory Sick Pay when the employer’s duty to pay it is over (up to 90 percent of your net salary)
+- Statutory Sick Pay, if you are still not able to work after the employer's payment of your wages during illness expires (up to 90 percent of your net salary)

 The cost of public health insurance for foreigners